SerenityOS/serenity/Base/usr/share/man/man2/module_load.md

 ## Errors

+* `EPERM`: The calling process does not have superuser permissions.
 * `EFAULT`: `path` pointed to memory that was not accessible for the caller.
 * `ENOEXEC`: The specified file could not be parsed as an ELF object.
 * `ENOENT`: One or more symbols referred to by the module could not be resolved.